 The Design Of The Backpack

-It’s also important that it is a fast drying material, or it’ll get musty.
-As a guide you should be able to pour a cup of water over the bag without the insides getting wet (though I wouldn’t recommend asking to do this in the shop…)
+It’s also important that it is a fast-drying material, or it’ll get musty.
+As a guide, you should be able to pour a cup of water over the bag without the insides getting wet (though I wouldn’t recommend asking to do this in the shop…)

 Most backpacks now have an internal frame, which is great!
 Having the rods and frame all hidden away make the backpack looks better for starters.
 No one wants a big, clunky metal frame on the outside of their backpack.
-Having an internal frame also makes the backpack slimmer, so you can move more easily, plus there’s no rods sticking out to get caught on anything.
+Having an internal frame also makes the backpack slimmer, so you can move more easily, plus there are no rods sticking out to get caught on anything.
 The internal frame also helps to distribute the weight of the backpack so that it is supported on your hips, which will help your walking posture.

 Back And Chest Strap

 The chest strap helps to distribute the weight of the travel backpack and ensures that it is secure.
 Adjustability is vital to make sure that the backpack fits correctly and with many larger backpacks, the height of these straps can be adjusted to the length of your back.
 Another important feature for larger backpacks is if the straps are padded – important when you’re carrying heavy loads.